o3-shop/tinymce-editor-documentation/source/Developer/Customization.md

 # Customization

-For Configuration of the module please check the section Configuration in the user manual above.
+For configuration of the module please check the section [Configuration](../User/Configuration.md) in the user manual above.

 Further customizations can be achieved through overloading of the source code.
 Use the existing implementations as reference.

 ## Options

-The appearance and behavior of the TinyMCE editor can be adapted to individual preferences through various <a target="_blank" href="https://www.tiny.cloud/docs/configure">Settings</a>.
+The appearance and behavior of the TinyMCE editor can be adapted to individual preferences through various [Settings](https://www.tiny.cloud/docs/configure).
 Each configuration is implemented as a separate class.
-These are located in the folder 'Application/Core/TinyMCE/Options' of the module.
+These are located in the folder `Application/Core/TinyMCE/Options` of the module.

 ### Add

-- To add an option, create a new class that fulfills the interface 'O3\TinyMCE\Application\Core\TinyMCE\Options\OptionInterface'.
+- To add an option, create a new class that fulfills the interface `O3\TinyMCE\Application\Core\TinyMCE\Options\OptionInterface`.
-- In the class 'O3\TinyMCE\Application\Core\TinyMCE\Configuration' extend the method 'addCustomOptions' and execute the call '$this->addOption()' in it with the instance of your created class.
+- In the class `O3\TinyMCE\Application\Core\TinyMCE\Configuration` extend the method `addCustomOptions` and execute the call `$this->addOption()` in it with the instance of your created class.

 ### Modify